Tips for Planning a Sabbath Family Rest Day

 We get home from church, visions of lattes still dance through my head.
 I change into comfy clothes…and the dream starts to unravel.
 The boys have also changed clothes and moved on to their own activities.
 My husband is sleeping so he can work later.
 I realize that I need to make dinner AND do meal prep for my sons’ lunches for the next week.
 I look around and think that I should clean off the kitchen table and run the mop.
 The dogs need to be bathed, and who gets to THAT during the workweek?
 The list begins to grow as ball throwing, movies, nails, and lattes become a forgotten dream.
 My great plan to rest has been overthrown by THE LIST.

 Do you have one, too?
 You know, the list of items that aren’t urgent enough to make it to the daily rotation, nor “fun” enough to be a treat when you have time.
 It’s the list that never ends.
-Mine always seems to find me on Sundays when I’m planning to practice Sabbath Rest.
+Mine always seems to find me on Sundays (our Sabbath day) when I’m planning to practice Sabbath Rest.
+While a day of rest sounds ideal, it rarely seemed to make it into reality.

 The dream

-I really want my kids to know what this means.
-I want them to learn to build Sabbath Rest into their lives.
+I really want my kids to know what Sabbath rest means.
+I want them to learn to build Sabbath rest into their lives – not simply as a list of rules or a to-do list, but as a special day to honor God’s love and the rhythms He designed for us.
 And as their mom, I need to realize that “rest” for me will likely look different than “rest” for them.
 While mine includes books, lattes, and nails, theirs includes no chores and video games.
-But that’s okay because there is also some overlap – ball throwing and movie watching?
-They both love that, too.
+But that’s okay; there’s also some overlap—ball throwing, movie watching, or a long walk together on a Sunday afternoon?
+The laughter and connection make it so much fun for every member of the family.

 The solution